Oceanos1/ADA-Storytelling-les-fraises-tagada/_features/02-friends.md

 <p/>
 On average, in Japan, natives have more friend than the US : 6.95 friends, our 90% confidence interval is [5.11, 8.72]

 But contrary to the Us JP have more "super users" !
-Also the number of "super user increase in time !
+Also the number of "super user" and number of friend increase in time !

 <p>